OfficeDev/Office-OOXML-EmbedAddin/README.md

     - WindowsBase (in the **Framework** tab of the Visual Studio Extensions Manager)
     - DocumentFormat.OpenXml (in the **Extensions** tab)
 4. Press F5.
 This opens the home page of the application in your browser.
-5. Use the **Browse** control on the page to navigate to any Excel, Word, or PowerPoint file. *Do not use a file that is already configured to open an add-in automatically.
-Only one add-in can be auto-opened in a file.*
+5. Use the **Browse** control on the page to navigate to any Excel, Word, or PowerPoint file.
 6. Press **Upload**.
 7. Optional.
 If there is a particular snippet that you want to import as soon as Script Lab runs, enter its Gist ID in the textbox.
    > **Note**: This feature may not be supported in Script Lab for a short period after this sample is released.
 But it will do no harm to enter a Gist ID.